rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

  - `tokens_to_parse`, which accepts an array of tokens, and uses context to return a list of "parsed tokens".
    - Parsed token examples: `{ type: "LESS-THAN", text: "<" }`, `{ type: "OPEN-TAG", text: "a" }`, `{ type: "OPEN-QUOTE", text: "'" }`
    - These tokens are used for syntax highlighting!
+ - `parse_code_tags`, which adds an extra token, 'CODE-TAG-TEXT', for any text between &lt;code&gt; tags.
+   - In between code tags, special characters like &lt; are escaped.
  - `parse_to_tags`, which accepts an array of parsed tokens, and returns an array of simplified tag tokens
    - Simplified token ex:  `{ type: "OPEN-TAG", text: "a" }`, `{ type: "ATTR-NAME", text: "href" }`, `{ type: "ATTR-VALUE", text: "link.com" }`
  - `tags_to_valid_tags`, which accepts simplified tag tokens, and returns only the valid tags and attributes.